Ultimate Guide to

 How Do Piezo and Transducer Pickups Work?

-Transducer pickups work by converting physical vibrations into an electrical signal which can then be amplified.
-The most common type of transducer is the Piezo system which sits between the bridge saddle and the bridge itself with vibrations from the string causing changes in pressure, changing the voltage of piezoelectric material.
+Transducer pickups convert physical vibrations into an electrical signal which can then be amplified.
+They are 'passive' systems, requiring no external power to work.
+The most common type of transducer is the Piezo system, which sits between the bridge saddle and the bridge itself.
+They work by sensing vibrations from the strings which cause changes in pressure, which in turn change the voltage of piezoelectric material.
 Other transducer pickups attach several transducer heads under the body top (soundboard) to pick up vibrations.

-As transducer pickups convert physical vibrations into an electrical signal they won't pick up the body's resonance or any ambient sound.
-The result is a more direct sound with a strong attack and a distinctive 'quack' to tone.
-A Piezo pickup has quite a bright and articulate sound as it picks up the vibrations of the saddle right under the strings whereas a transducer that goes under the soundboard will have a warmer tone with less definition.
+As a transducer pickups convert physical vibrations into an electrical signal they won't pick up the body's resonance or any ambient sound.
+The result is a more direct sound with a strong attack and a distinctive 'quack' tone.
+A Piezo pickup has quite a bright and articulate sound as it picks up the vibrations of the saddle right under the strings, whereas a transducer that goes under the soundboard will have a warmer tone but with less definition.

 How Hard Are They to Install?